samiBendou/MathToolKitCPP/README.md

 ### Last Update : 05/18/2018

+### Current Version : 0.2

 MathToolKit is a complete framework for linear algebra and differential equations solving in C++.
 It's a tool box to ease maths and physics in C++.
 It's the ultimate framework to perform fast and efficient scientific calculation and AI.
+This framework is written in C++11 and can be compiled only on UNIX systems such as Ubuntu, MacOS...

 ### NAlgebra